The Falling Season

-The Falling Season is the seventh solo studio album by American rapper Masta Ace.
+The Falling Season is the seventh solo and tenth overall studio album by American rapper Masta Ace.
 It was released on May 13, 2016 through M3 Macmil Music/HHV.de.
 Recording sessions took place at Shelter Island Sound in New York and at BGB Lab in Detroit.
 Production was handled by KIC Beats, with Richard "Filthy Rich" Ahee and Masta Ace serving as executive producers.
 It features guest appearances from Pav Bundy, A.G., Beej, Chuck D, Cormega, Deion, Denez Prigent, Hypnotic Brass Ensemble, LT, Nikky Bourbon, Pearl Gates, Queen Heroine, Stricklin, The World's Famous Supreme Team, Torae, Wordsworth and Your Old Droog among others.

 As with Masta Ace's previous albums, The Falling Season is a concept album and tells a story of Masta Ace's high school years.
 It was released on CD, vinyl and cassette tape.